-Greeves St. Op Shop / The Greeves St. Sewing Project / Greeves St. Voices
+Greeves St. Op Shop / The Greeves St. Craft Project / Greeves St. Voices

-The Greeves St. shop opened in mid 2017 and is located at 12 Belford Street, St Kilda.
-Selling mostly pre-loved quality donations, there is also a selection of boutique products made on site by a team of volunteers and women we work with through the sewing project.
+The Greeves St. shop opened in mid 2017 and is located at 169 Chapel Street, St Kilda.
+Selling mostly pre-loved quality donations, there is also a selection of boutique products made on site by a team of volunteers and women we work with through the craft project.

 OUR MISSION / PURPOSE

-St Kilda Gatehouse takes a relational approach to deliver practical assistance, places of belonging, and to holistically build on strengths and capacity to enable positive pathways for women involved in street based sex work and young women and girls affected by sexual exploitation.
+St Kilda Gatehouse offers a wrap-around model of support to deliver practical assistance, places of belonging and to holistically build on strengths and capacity to provide positive pathways for vulnerable people.
+We prioritise women reliant on street sex work and young women and girls affected by sexual exploitation.